sahithyandev/s3/src/content/docs/operating-systems/13-semaphores.md

 If multiple threads attempt to enter the critical section simultaneously, only one will succeed; the others will wait until the semaphore is signaled.
 This mechanism provides mutual exclusion.

-## Related Problems

-### Producer-Consumer Problem

-Models two types of processes:
-- producers - generate data and place it into a buffer
-- consumers - take data from the buffer.

-The challenge is to ensure that:
-- Producers do not add data when the buffer is full.
-- Consumers do not remove data when the buffer is empty.
-- Access to the buffer is synchronized so that producers and consumers do not interfere with each other.

-Semaphores are used to track the number of filled and empty slots in the buffer, and to ensure mutual exclusion when accessing the buffer.

 ### Dining Philosophers Problem